influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/template_tasks.md

 Notice how all of the fields in the method call are defined by variables declared earlier in the script.
 This allows complete customized usage of the template when later leveraging it to define concrete tasks.

-To use this template script, first define a new template like so:
+To use this template script, first define a new template like this:

 ```
 kapacitor define-template generic_mean_alert -tick path/to/above/script.tick
 ```

-At this point `show-template` can be run to see more information about the newly created template.
+At this point, `show-template` can be run to see more information about the newly created template.

 ```
 kapacitor show-template generic_mean_alert
 ```

-A list of variables declared for the template should be returned in the group `vars` as part of the console output as follows:
+A list of variables declared for the template should be returned in the group `vars` as part of the console output as shown in this example:

 **Example 2 &ndash; The Vars section of kapacitor show-template output**
 ```